ucam-cl-dtg/android-vulnerabilities/input/index.md

 It should also allow us to compare different manufacturers and network operators in terms of the time it takes them to supply updates to customers.
 This work is being coordinated by [Daniel Thomas](submitters/drt24).

+At the moment we are only tracking 'root equivalent vulnerabilities' which an application could exploit.
+This means vulnerabilities which allow an application (malicious or compromised) to either directly gain root or gain privlieges which can then be used to obtain root.

 ## [List of vulnerabilities](all)
 * [by manufacturer](by/manufacturer)
 * [by year](by/year)